Heat Advisory issued for Northeastern Nye County, Northwestern Nye County by NWS - News Break

 Heat Advisory issued for Northeastern Nye County, Northwestern Nye County by NWS

-Effective: 2021-07-09 13:55:00 PDT Expires: 2021-07-11 20:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-07-08 22:29:00 PDT Expires: 2021-07-09 21:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Northeastern Nye County; Northwestern Nye County HEAT ADVISORY NOW IN EFFECT UNTIL 8 PM PDT SUNDAY * WHAT...Dangerously hot conditions with high temperatures in the upper 90s to mid 100s. * WHERE...Northwestern Nye County and Northeastern Nye County. * WHEN...Until 8 PM PDT Sunday. * IMPACTS...Exposure to hot temperatures for long periods may lead to heat illnesses.alerts.weather.gov
+Target Area: Northeastern Nye County; Northwestern Nye County HEAT ADVISORY REMAINS IN EFFECT UNTIL 9 PM PDT FRIDAY * WHAT...High temperatures in the upper 90s to mid 100s are expected with lows in the mid 60s to the low 70s. * WHERE...Northwestern Nye County and Northeastern Nye County. * WHEN...Until 9 PM PDT Friday. * IMPACTS...Exposure to hot temperatures for long periods may lead to heat illnesses.alerts.weather.gov

 Comments / 0